mbhatt1/Mofosploit/README.md

 # MOFOSPLOIT

-An attempt at a framework to automate metasploit by making the machine learning module as plug and play.
-Alpha software and still developing.
-Essentially a fork of Deep Exploit at https://github.com/13o-bbr-bbq/machine_learning_security/tree/master/DeepExploit.
 I have changed and created a lot of files.
 To see the diff, please look at previously mentioned repo and this repo using the diff tool.
 (License requires me to say this)

 ## REQUIREMENTS